MarcelHB/devguide/README.md

 # The Guide to the Dirty Little Things in Software Development

-This guide is subject to the [Creative Commons License v4.0 BY, unported](https://creativecommons.org/licenses/by/4.0/).
+This guide is subject to the [Creative Commons License v4.0 BY, unported](https://creativecommons.org/licenses/by/4.0/), started in 2020.

 ## Preface

 ### We, the people

 Everyone is biased, I am and so are you.
 The bias in the role of a software engineer is shaped by a wide range of factors:

 * The initial motive in life that eventually brought you here,
 * the degree of formal education of this topic,
 * your previous fields of engineering and products,
 * your colleagues, [bosses](https://getlighthouse.com/blog/people-leave-managers-not-companies/), clients.

-Ever discussed the absurdly prominent example of _tabs vs. spaces_?
+Have you ever discussed the absurdly prominent example of _tabs vs. spaces_?
 Given the [financial correlation](https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/), you better do &ndash; yet it is just one of the sheer amount of things that ask for a common ground among you and the people around you.

 Looking at the list above, you and me probably need to have subjects of discussion settled, and better early than late.
 Let me draw a few contexts first, because this turns out to make a significant difference in certain aspects.
 The most important one: On what basis do we justify a guide like this one?